fredgibbs/fredgibbs.github.io/courses/making-history/index.md

 ## Logistics
 - HIST 1105-001 | Spring 2021
-- Remote Arranged
+- Remote Arranged (fully online, no scheduled meeting)
 - 3 Credit Hours
 - Prof. Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\)
 - No set student hours, but always happy to Zoom chat

 ## Course Description
 What does it mean to “make history”?
 On one hand, to do something worth recording.
 On the other, the act of memorializing.
-This course examines how we interact with history everyday, through books, film, Wikipedia, public spaces, monuments, historic buildings, art, and so on.
-How do we interact with history everyday?
+This course examines how we interact with history everyday, through social media, Wikipedia, film, books, public spaces, monuments, historic buildings, art, and so on.
 Where is it visible?
 Invisible?
+What difference does it make?

 It also addresses various meta-questions about history: What is history?
 What is it for?
 Who is it for?
 This entirely online and asynchronous course consists of short lectures, reading assignments, quizzes, and short essays that helps students learn robust research skills, analytical techniques, and ways of using evidence to make arguments.

-The core philosophy underlying the course is that the study of history is essential for the educated citizen.
+The core philosophy underlying the course is that historical perspective is essential for the educated citizen.
 Students will consider the difference between history and memory, how history has been used in the past to manipulate public memory, and how the study of history has been at the center of recent culture wars.

 ## Student Learning Outcomes (SLOs)
 Through readings, lectures, discussions, examinations, as well as writing assignments, students, upon completion of this course, will be able to:

-* Students will be able to EXPLAIN in their work how humans in the past shaped their own unique historical moments, constructed historical memories, and were shaped by those moments and memories over time.
+* Students will be able to EXPLAIN how humans in the past shaped their own unique historical moments, constructed historical memories, and were shaped by those moments and memories over time.
-* Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and UNDERSTAND people in their historical context.
 * Students will SUMMARIZE and APPRAISE the diversity of historical experiences, interpretations, evidence in order to RECONSTRUCT past events and EVALUATE how history and historical memory can be used and misused for various purposes.
 * Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
 * Students will CREATE well-supported historical arguments and narratives that demonstrate their ability to read critically, think logically, and express themselves clearly in writing appropriate for their audience.
+* Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and UNDERSTAND people in their historical context.

 ## Work Requirements and Grading
-Although I do not calculate grades strictly mathematically, I have provided percentages to indicate how much relative weight each component of the course receives in my evaluation of student performance.

-- Active and thoughtful discussion board posts (50%)
+- Discussion board posts on lectures and reading assignments (30%)
+- Various essay assignments (30%)
+- Quizzes on lectures and reading assignments (20%)
 - Final Essay on the uses of history (20%)

 ### Grade Distribution